mgblackwater/stevekinney.net/content/courses/testing/testing-function-arguments.md

 ## Conclusion

-Checking the arguments passed to a function is an essential part of verifying that your code behaves correctly in unit tests.
+Checking the arguments passed to a function is super important part of verifying that your code behaves correctly in unit tests.
 Whether you’re using spies to monitor real functions or mocks to simulate them, Vitest provides powerful tools like `toHaveBeenCalledWith()`, `toHaveBeenNthCalledWith()`, and `mock.calls` to assert on the arguments passed during execution.
 These capabilities allow you to confidently test that your code is passing the right data to the right places.